Social recruiting: 6 tactics to master for better ROI

 Your employees are a perfect reflection of your company as a workplace.
 If they’re happy, they will show it in every possible way, including on social media.
 They will share photos celebrating their professional success or just an image of them with their colleagues at a fun company event.

-Whichever the content, their social media messages will be perceived as more authentic than those of the corporate profiles and they will also be trusted much more by their peers.
+Regardless of the content, their social media messages will be perceived as more authentic than those of the corporate profiles, and they will also be trusted much more by their peers.
 But positive employer branding isn’t the only reason to encourage employee advocacy on social media.

 Referrals are a major part of any company’s recruitment strategy.
 In fact, 82% of employers rated employee referrals above all other sources for generating the best ROI.